AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/ThermalStressesSP4.md

 # Solution

-From Solved problem 1, we know that if there was nothing opposing the expansion of the right face, then the length of the bar would grow by 1.68 mm.
-However, there is only a gap of  1 mm between the right face of the wall and a rigid wall.
-So the bar will expand, make contact with right end when it expands by 1 mm, after which the displacement on the right face of bar will remain fixed at 1 mm.
+From Solved problem 1, we know that if there was nothing opposing the expansion of the right face, then the length of the bar would grow by $1.68~\rm{mm}$.
+However, there is only a gap of  $1~\rm{mm}$ between the right face of the wall and a rigid wall.
+So the bar will expand, make contact with right end when it expands by $1~\rm{mm}$, after which the displacement on the right face of bar will remain fixed at $1~\rm{mm}$.

 From the  [solved  problem 1](./ThermalStressesSP1.md) we have that